TJ-zhanglab/SpatialE/User's guidance/README.md

 ```
 ### Importing gene set(s) of interest and conducting spatial enrichment analysis

-In this step, we will perform spatial enrichment analysis on the gene set(s) of interest, which may be marker gene sets of various cell types, or any gene set of interest (for example, disease related gene sets).
+In this step, we will perform spatial enrichment analysis on the gene set(s) of interest (a predefined gene set), which could be marker gene sets of various cell types, or any gene set of interest (for example, disease related gene sets).
 Please provide the gene set(s) in **vector** format.

 Here, we will demonstrate the process using the SpatiaE's built-in data sets.
 As demonstrated below, you can directly load them using `data(cell_type_marker_genes)` and `data(ALS_genes)` functions.